 Parenthetical references vary depending on the citation style you use:

-Citations in APA style include the publication date (Author, year).
+Citations in APA style include the author and publication date (Author, year).

 MLA citations include page numbers, but no date (Author pages).

 Some citation styles require you to number citations.